 In the summer (start of July to the start of September) English camps are offered in the youth Centre in Ingoré, to which about 180 students of all ages come throughout the 60 days.
-The programme not only includes English lessons (2x 2 hours in the day), but also recreational activities of music, sport, craft and devotionals.
+The programme not only includes English lessons (2x 2 hours each day), but also recreational activities with music, sports, crafts and devotionals.
 The camps are a great opportunity for the students to hear about Jesus.

-Tasks.
-Teaching English in small classes ranging from a basic level taught with games, to the higher, more advanced classes.
-Playing and teaching football and volleyball, doing collective music and sport sessions, organizing devotionals and, depending on your talents, also opportunity to lead creative activities.
+Tasks: Teaching English in small classes ranging from a basic level taught with games, to the higher, more advanced classes.
+Playing and teaching football and volleyball, doing collective music and sports sessions, organizing devotionals and, depending on your talents, also opportunity to lead other creative activities.

-Other activities.
-Devotion/prayer time, learning Portuguese and Creole at your own initiative, trips, sport, activities with the church youth group (camping, picnics, evangelism etc).
+Other activities: Devotion/prayer time, learning Portuguese and Creole at your own initiative, trips, sports, activities with the church youth group (camping, picnics, evangelism etc).

-Team.
-In Ingoré itself there is only a small team of one male and one female missionary.
-However the house is always full of young people, who pitch in with the house- and practical work.
-You would live there in the house with the leader of the youth Centre.
+Team: In Ingoré itself there is only a small team of one male and one female missionary.
+However the house is always full of young people, who pitch in with house and practical work.
+You would live in this house with the leader of the youth Centre.

-Churches.
-In Ingoré there is a local church with older, spiritually active youth.
+Churches: In Ingoré you will find a local church with older, spiritually active youth.
 Also, there is a young church in the nearby town.
-The two-hour long services are usually louder (with drums and clapping etc) and livelier than here in Germany!
+The two hour long services are usually louder (with drums and clapping ecc.) and livelier than here in Germany!

-Challenges.
-Guinea-Bissau is located in one of the five most underdeveloped countries in the world and is not a country for tourists.
+Challenges: Guinea-Bissau is one of the five most underdeveloped countries in the world and is not a country for tourists.

 In the former Portuguese colony, Portuguese Creole is still spoken; a basic language which is easy to learn and is the key to representing the people.
-The people mostly live in very simple conditions and the missionaries try to adapt to their way of life.
+Locals mostly live in very simple conditions and the missionaries try to adapt to their way of life.
 There is no running water in poorer households.
 Most households do not have electricity.
 Cooking is still very traditional: over an open fire.
-Water is collected from the well, also in parts of the city too.
+In parts of the city water is collected from the well also.
 Water must be boiled to kill off pathogens and germs.
 The road conditions are often very bad and you should protect yourself against malaria-transmitting mosquitos by means of prophylaxis and clothing.

-Special benefits.
-The people are in general impressively friendly and helpful.
+Special benefits: The people are in general impressively friendly and helpful.
 Sociableness is the key to easy acclimatisation.
-Community, personal development, children, changes, delicious, exotic fruits, lovely weather (in the dry season), consultations with the leader of the area etc. Travelling around the breathtaking outback in the South or the beautiful Bijagos Island on the West coast is also possible during the school holidays and outside of the English camps.
+Community, personal development, children, delicious, exotic fruits, lovely weather (in the dry season), support from the leader of the area ecc.
+Travelling around the breath taking outback in the South or the beautiful Bijagos Island on the West coast is also possible during the school holidays and outside of the English camps.